 Defines the filename/path that the auto-generated .wxs file containing fragments for install files should be written to.

-init(id: str, filename: str, arch: str = 'x64') $\rightarrow WiXInstaller$ id The name of the installer being built.
+$init(id: str, filename: str, arch: str = 'x64') \rightarrow WiXInstaller$

 WiXInstaller() is called to construct a new instance.
 It accepts the following arguments: